 TOM GROOMS...
 1st Place Nonfiction Historical Award-winning author ...

 Tom is the expert on Market Intelligence.
 In 1991 Tom’s name became synonymous with his discovery and creation of ‘Market Intelligence’.
+He is the expert on Market Intelligence.
 This pioneering work earned Tom recognition as The Father of Market Intelligence.

 In 2001 he published peer reviewed research findings earning a PhD degree at England's first and most prestigious business school.
 At Henley Management College Tom studied under supervisor Peter NC Cooke, Arthur Money, Ray Wild, David Birchall and Adrian Sargeant.
-This led to his founding the Academy of Market Intelligence for further research and understanding.
+Henley Business School (UK #5 and World #24) at the University of Reading and formerly Brunel University.

 Born into a family of entrepreneurs, at the age of 12 he began working June 1, 1959 seven days a week in the family grocery store with his father.
 Tom worked except when playing baseball (9-years), football (7-years), basketball (7-years), running track (4-years) in high school and college athlete.
 During his high school junior year he served as a US Congress House Page for Joe L. Evans who served as a Tennessee Congressman for 35-years.